bitshares/bitshares1-webwallet/test/testnet/README.txt

 i=0; for key in $(egrep "[A-Za-z0-9]+" initgenesis_private.json -o); do echo wallet_delegate_set_block_production init${i} true; let "i+=1"; done

+The delegate.sh script will run these commands for you:

 #unlocked?
 open default
 unlock 9999 Password00